caseyjholmes/Centipedes/README.md

 There is now one mode for each software file set.
 No more easter eggs or hidden features.
 Each mode is stand alone face value.
 No menus or bugs.

-Stay tuned for the three additonal firmware modes.
-As well as new panels to match the firmware modes.
+Stay tuned for new panels to match the firmware modes.

 The first software mode is posted above on this page.
 The second, "Centipedes Voltage Controlled Matser Clock", is available here: